dattrantienht/dattrantienht/README.md

 - 📫 How to reach me **tiendattran.gm@gmail.com**

-- ⚡ Fun fact :- food and anime are the reasons to live.
+- ⚡ Fun fact : I use Arch btw.

 <br>